-The ME&IE Consultants' services are designed to be provided through a multi-disciplinary team of qualified professionals.
-All the firms in the joint venture have rich experience in the field of monitoring and evaluations (M&E).
-The team deputed for this task in the project, comprises of highly qualified professionals having long and rich practical experience of such projects earlier launched in Pakistan.
-The consultants are developing a "State-of-the-Art Management Information System" (MIS) with a "Geographical Information System" (GIS) focused on NPIWC-II to monitor progress on project interventions and to carry out an effective monitoring process.
-The MIS is helping the decision makers to make informed decisions.
+The ME&IE Consultants services are planned to be provided through a multi-disciplinary team of qualified professionals.
+All firms in the joint venture have rich experience in the field of monitoring and evaluations.
+The team deputed for this task in the project comprises highly qualified professionals having long practical experience of such projects earlier launched in Pakistan.
+The consultant will develop a State-of-the-Art Management Information System (MIS) with GIS focuses for NPIWC-II to monitor progress on project interventions and to carry out effective monitoring process.
+The MIS will help decision makers to make informed decisions.

-2.1 OBJECTIVES OF CONSULTING SERVICES
+2.1 OBJECTIVES

-The objective of the ME&IE Consultants' services is to carry out M&E of project impacts to ensure the achievement of project development objectives.
+The objective of ME&IE Consultants' services is to carry out monitoring and evaluation of project impacts to ensure achievement of project development objectives.

-2.2 SCOPE OF CONSULTING SERVICES
+2.2 SCOPE OF THE SERVICES

-The ME&IE Consultants are responsible for monitoring, evaluation, and impact evaluation (ME&IE), and in this context are carrying out the following activities:
+The ME&IE Consultants will be responsible for monitoring, evaluation and impact evaluation, and in this context will carry out the following activities:

-- i.
-Undertake baseline, midline, and end-line surveys for the project activities/interventions in all the project areas, - ii.
-Develop monitoring strategy, framework, and Result-Based Monitoring (RBM) indicators, - iii.
-Preparation of monthly, quarterly, and annual monitoring, evaluation, and validation reports of the project activities, - iv.
-Assessing the water saving per annum on watercourses, water storage tanks, and field levels as well as aggregate due to the project interventions, - v.
-Assessing the improvement in water availability due to the provision of conveyance system, - vi.
-Assessing the economic benefits to agriculture in terms of changes in yields, irrigated area, cropping pattern, cropping intensity, farm income, and employment in command area of watercourses and water storage tanks, - vii.
-Assessing the extent of community mobilization, financial and administrative sustainability of water users' associations, and
+- i) Undertake baseline, midline and end line surveys for the project activities / interventions in all the project areas, - ii) Develop monitoring strategy, framework and Result-Based Monitoring (RBM) indicators, - iii) Preparation of monthly, quarterly and annual monitoring, evaluation and validation reports of the project activities, - iv) Assessing the water saving per annum on watercourses, water storage tanks and field levels as well as aggregate due to the project interventions, - v) Assessing the improvement in water availability due to the provision of conveyance system, - vi) Assessing the economic benefits to the agriculture in terms of changes in yields, irrigated area, cropping pattern, cropping intensity, farm income and employment in command area of watercourses and water storage tanks, - vii) Assessing the extent of community mobilization, financial and administrative sustainability of water users' associations and ensuring the maintenance of watercourses, water storage tanks and laser land Levelers, - viii) Economic impact of project interventions, - ix) Carry out the impact evaluation of the project

-- ensuring the maintenance of watercourses, water storage tanks, and laser land Levelers, - viii.
-The economic impact of project interventions, - ix.
-Carry out the impact evaluation of the project intervention on the economy and stakeholders, - x.
-Develop a website containing information on facilities and services, applications, procedures, watercourses, water storage tanks, laser Levelers database, etc. (while the project's IT staff will maintain the website), - xi.
-Provide technical support for the development of a custom-designed mobile application (Android-based) to capture on-site project progress and geo-tagged photos.
+- x) intervention on the economy and stakeholders, Develop a website containing information on facilities and services, applications, procedures, watercourses, water storage tanks and laser Levelers database, etc. (while the project staff will maintain the website), - xi) Provide technical support for the development of a custom-designed mobile application (Android Based) to capture on-site project progress and geo-tagged photos.
 It should be synchronized with the central MIS/GIS database and application for instant reporting and feedback to the management.

-The said requirement is based on the following functional features:

-- Development of a GIS database with all spatial layers related to activities being undertaken under the project - Give technical assistance for updation / upgradation of water management GIS database. - Development of web-based GIS application as a dashboard interface for comprehensive representation of all spatial and tabular information: custom-designed web GIS application be developed for large LED screens, should be self-operative and represent project data on multiple layouts of an application interface. - Development of an MIS application as an integral part of web GIS to maintain information on facilities and services, applications, procedures, watercourses database, etc. - Development of a custom-designed mobile application (Android) to capture on-site project progress, geo-tagged photos; should be synchronized with the central MIS/GIS database and application for instant reporting and feedback to the management. - The application should generate custom-designed reports and analyses as per user-defined requirements. - The application should generate alerts (SMS, email, web notifications) to the user on the non-conformance of the project's key indicators; the application should have the provision to custom define alert levels and desired notifications.
+The said requirement is based on the following functional features: - Development of a GIS database with all spatial layers related to activities being undertaken under the project - Give technical assistance for up-dation/up-gradation of water management GIS database. - Development of web-based GIS application as a dashboard interface for comprehensive representation of all spatial and tabular information: custom designed web GIS application be developed for large LED screens, should be self-operative and represent project data on multiple layouts of application interface. - Development of a MIS application as an integral part of web GIS to maintain information on facilities and services, applications, procedures, watercourses database, etc. - Development of a custom-designed mobile application (Android) to capture on-site project progress, geo-tagged photos; should be synchronized with the central MIS/GIS database and application for instant reporting and feedback to the management. - Application should generate custom-designed reports and analysis as per user-defined requirements. - Application should generate alerts (SMS, email, web-notifications) to the user on the non-conformance of project's key indicators; the application should have the provision to custom define alerts levels and desired notifications.

-2.3 MONITORING STRATEGY OF CONSULTANTS
+2.3 MONITORING STRATEGY